-Our time spent in Malaysia consisted of visiting some really cool places, including the likes of the lush jungles of Taman Negara and the bustling atmospheric city of Kuala Lumpur.
-However, my favourite spot in Malaysia was the idyllic Perhentian Islands, hands down.
+Our time spent in Malaysia consisted of visiting some fascinating places, including the lush jungles of Taman Negara and the bustling, atmospheric city of Kuala Lumpur.
+However, my favourite spot in Malaysia is the idyllic Perhentian Islands, hands down.
 Why was this, you may ask?

-To put it quite simply, this small grouping of islands situated off the coast of Northeast Malaysia are absolute postcard perfect paradise.
+To put it quite simply, the small grouping of islands situated off the coast of Northeast Malaysia is an absolute postcard-perfect paradise.

-As our little long tail boat drew into to the shore of Perhentian Kecil (the more ‘backpacker-esque’ of the islands so to speak), I drank in my surroundings.
-The water was a spectacular bright blue hue, the stretch of golden white sand was lined with tiny hippy-style shops and bars and alluring clusters of coral could be seen peaking above the waters.
-I knew straight away that this island getaway spot would be a place I would enjoy.
+As our little long-tail boat drew into the shores of Perhentian Kecil (the more ‘backpacker-esque’ spot of the Perhentian Islands), I drank in my surroundings.
+The water was a spectacular bright blue hue, the stretch of golden-white sand was lined with tiny hippy-style shops and bars, and alluring clusters of coral peeked above the waters.
+I knew straight away that I’d love this island getaway spot.

-I was actually lucky enough to spend my 23rd birthday in this beautiful location and me and my friends spent the day snorkelling in the translucent blue waters.
-It was perhaps the best snorkelling I’ve ever done to this day, as we were able to swim with turtles and lots and lots of blacktip reef sharks – definitely a birthday first!
-The rest of the day was spent being treated to massages and tequila sunrises on the beach – relaxation at its prime.
+I was lucky enough to spend my twenty-third birthday in this idyllic location, and my friends and I spent the day snorkelling in the translucent blue waters of the islands.
+It was the best snorkelling I’ve ever done to this day as we were able to swim with turtles and plenty of blacktip reef sharks – definitely a birthday first.
+I spent the rest of the day enjoying blissful massages and fruity tequila sunrises on the beach – relaxation at its prime.

-Since the diving in the Perhentians was so fantastic, we took advantage of taking our PADI open water diving course there and had a wonderful experience learning with Panorama diving centre.
-The instructors were extremely helpful and knowledgeable so if you’re thinking of diving in the Perhentians I would definitely recommend them!
-Exploring the sugar wreck dive after completing our course was a real highlight of our time there – the 90-metre cargo ship sank in 2000 and exploring it underwater felt like some sort of surreal aquatic dream.
+Since diving in the Perhentian Islands is famous, we took advantage by taking our PADI open water diving course there and had a wonderful experience learning with Panorama Diving Centre.
+The instructors were extremely helpful and knowledgeable, so if you’re thinking of diving in the Perhentian Islands, I’d recommend them.

-If you’re not into snorkelling or scuba diving then admittedly things to do on the islands are quite limited.
-However if you’re partial to some laid-back chill time, then perfect!
-As well as our underwater activities we spent a lot of time simply beach-bumming, watching gorgeous orange sunsets and gauging on delicious beach barbeques.
-It really was a very relaxing time during our travels, so if you take a trip to Malaysia don’t hesitate to make a stopover at the Perhentians!
+If you’re not into snorkelling or scuba diving, then admittedly, things to do on the islands are pretty limited.
+However, if you’re partial to some laid-back chill time, then perfect.
+As well as our underwater activities, we spent a lot of time beach-bumming, watching gorgeous orange sunsets and gauging on delicious beach barbeques.